 Why Don’t You Back Up Your Computer?

-I recently posted a recommendation for a specific backup program, and it got me to thinking about backing up in general.
+Some time ago, I posted a recommendation for a specific backup program, and it got me thinking about backing up in general.

 It’s a common topic here on Ask Leo! for good reason.
-Not a day goes by that I don’t see somebody suffering needlessly for lack of a backup.
-Not a day goes by that I don’t see somebody who could have avoided a serious problem by having taken a backup.
+Not a day goes by that I don’t hear from someone who could have avoided a serious problem by having taken a backup.

 TL;DR: